grypesc/tatoeba-mt-benchmark/README.md

 ```
 To repeat results for other language pairs change value of ```--src``` and ```--trg``` parameters.

 Models are saved and evaluated on validation set after every epoch.
-The benchamrk saves always the last and the best model
+The benchmark always saves last and the best model
 according to its BLEU score on validation set.
 For more information and hyperparameters:
 ```python3
 python rlst.py --help